 The legacy advantage may be seen on the campuses of prestigious colleges and universities nationwide.
 In addition to Harvard, other Ivy League schools such as Penn (which will admit 22% of early applications to the Class of 2025) and Brown (which will accept 10% of the Class of 2025) also reveal a significant number of legacy students.

 Despite its meager admissions rate (3.98% for the Class of 2025), Princeton has been known to accept over 30% of legacy applicants.

 But the issue that needs to be answered is, to what extent does being from a wealthy family increase your chances of getting into college?
 How much of a role does it play in evaluating the application?
 The response is contingent on a number of factors, including the following three primary factors:

 - The vitality of your relationship to your heritage

 - The university that you have high hopes of attending

 - The competitiveness of your application to the university of your choice

 Keep in mind that assessing how well you would fit in at each of the schools on your list is the most effective strategy to increase the likelihood that you will be accepted.
-The legacy status of a family is merely one factor to consider, and for most people, it is not necessarily the most essential factor when deciding which college is the best option for them.
+The legacy status of a family is merely one factor to consider.
+For most people, it is not necessarily the essential factor when deciding which college is the best option for them.